kubos/kubos/docs/services/payload-services.rst

 and Rust.
 Here we will discuss the example Python-based payload service, its different pieces and how to construct a custom payload service.

+The current guide for working with Python within the Kubos SDK can be found :doc:`here <../sdk-docs/sdk-python>`.

 Python Service
 ==============